Gumloop Alternatives in 2026: When You Need Control, Not Just Capability

 2. n8n

 Self-hosted, source-available, 500+ integrations, native LangChain.
-Power tool.
+The power tool of the category.

 3. Lindy